Email Checker

 ### Can this prove a mailbox exists?

-No browser-based checker can reliably prove mailbox existence without contacting the receiving mail server.
-This tool checks the address format, domain, mail records, and common risk signals, then explains what still needs human review or confirmation from the receiving mail server.
+No browser-based email checker can reliably prove that a mailbox exists without contacting the receiving mail server.
+The email checker reviews the address format, domain, mail records, and common risk signals, then explains what still needs human review or confirmation from the receiving mail server.

 ### Does Mailrith store checked email addresses?

-No. The checker runs in the browser and does not save the address to Mailrith.
+No. The email checker runs in the browser and does not save the address to Mailrith.